 Day 3: Schooner Sail / Rockland Lighthouse

 Located on Penobscot Bay, studded with forested islands, Camden is one of Maine’s prized sailing meccas.
 Schooners, tall ships and sloops ply the bay, and this morning we take part in a thoroughly Maine adventure on a private 2-hour voyage aboard a historic windjammer originally launched as a racing vessel in 1918.
-View the tapestry of red and gold foliage on the hills behind the town, plus elegant yachts and summer estates as we sail off the rockbound coastline.
+View the tapestry of foliage on the hills behind the town, plus elegant yachts and summer estates as we sail off the rockbound coastline.
 Back on shore, tour a noted Maine landmark as we walk the trail along Rockland Harbor to the famous Rockland Light.

 Day 4: Penobscot Bay / Deer Isle